Skip to main content

 • WRC 3203 – Why Art?: Creative Responses to the Environment

-There are also sections of courses that have been approved to count as Climate Studies sections.
-Below is a list of those sections with the faculty members who teach them:
+Faculty-Specific Climate Studies (CLI) Sections: In addition to the above, there are also sections of courses taught by particular faculty that have been approved to count as CLI sections.
+Below is a list of those classes with the faculty members who teach them (note: sections of these courses taught by other faculty members do not count as CLI sections):

 • ARH 4515 – Visual Cultures of Climate Justice (Lorraine Affourtit)